cjkenn/mimir/README.md

 ## mimir

 Small language with c-style syntax.
 Currently, the language generates NASM valid x86_64 assembly, on linux platforms.
-Local optimizations are also performed (by default, this will be a compiler flag once I get around to it).
+Local optimizations can be performed, if you pass an optional flag to the compiler.

+The intended purpose of this project is to work on mainly backend compiler features: IR design and generation, SSA construction, x86 instruction selection, code generation, local optimizations, and register allocation.
+There is a handwritten parser and lexer, but the language doesn't have many features or sophistication.

 #### Building
 Building is done using make.
 The directory structure is a WIP right now, so the builds are far from perfect.
 To compile a file with mimir, run: